 A tangled web of legacy applications further complicates customer service delivery.
 Transformation projects aiming to introduce new services or upgrade existing ones add to this complexity, as do pre-loaded information systems that slow down interactions.

-It’s no great leap to suggest that the more advisors need to be trained in, and have their interactions governed by “the system” and its complexities, the less human and therefore less satisfying the work will be.
-This in turn leads to greater rates of churn in the operation and a corresponding detriment to productivity as new advisors are trained in the system.
+It’s no great leap to suggest that the more customer service advisors need to be trained in, and have their interactions governed by “the system” and its complexities, the less human and therefore less satisfying the work will be.
+This in turn leads to greater rates of churn in the operation and a corresponding detriment to productivity as new customer service advisors are trained in the system.

 The technical implementation of the system also has a role to play in the efficiency of an interaction.
 Common architectural practice means that many systems, in the absence of any awareness of the specific customer’s need, pre-fetch lots of information just in case it is required.
 This makes the system very sensitive to performance fluctuation and demand spikes and often leads to the classic “I’m just waiting for my screen to load”.
 Throwing more capacity and money at the system isn’t necessarily going to solve this problem.

 Addressing the intricacies of customer service requires a multi-pronged approach.
 It’s crucial to simplify the technology landscape for customer service advisors and to empower them to provide a truly human experience.
 As customer service complexities grow, so does the need for innovative, adaptable solutions.